YashashMallesh/SGPA-Calculator/README.md

 There are only two defined functions.
 It is very simple to understand.
 I have used HTML,CSS,JSX,etc., for responsive web application.
+Here u need to convert 100 to 10 for grade 'A',90 to 9 for grade 'B', and so on......